 Chronic pain can significantly impact your well-being.
 In addition to physical effects, chronic pain can have psychological effects, such as fatigue, mood changes, stress, anxiety, depression, irritability, or restless nights of sleep.

 Chronic pain is ongoing or recurrent and lasts more than 3 to 6 months or beyond the usual course of an acute illness or injury.
 It can also vary in intensity and frequency.

 According to the CDC, approximately 19.6 million Americans suffer from chronic pain that has limited their daily activities on most days or every day during the past 6 months.
 If pain is limiting your ability to perform daily tasks, it is time to get help.

 The Edgewood Pain Management Center is here to help you get back to your life.
-Our highly skilled pain specialists, Tracy Neuendorf, DO and Paul Peace, NP-C, will create an individualized care plan to help you regain function for your daily life activities.
+Our highly skilled pain specialist Timothy Ko, MD will create an individualized care plan to help you regain function for your daily life activities.